Welcome to the Benevity Causes Portal.

 II.
 Glossary of Terms.

 “Applicable Privacy Laws” means any and all applicable laws and policies relating to privacy and the collection, use and disclosure of Personal Information in all applicable jurisdictions.
 For greater certainty, Applicable Privacy Laws may mean something different to each of the parties hereto, as each party may be subject to different jurisdictional legal requirements in relation to privacy.

-“Benevity Causes Portal” means the online portal available to Eligible Charities to access the Services currently located at causes.benevity.org.
+“Benevity Causes Portal” means the online portal available to Eligible Causes to access the Services currently located at causes.benevity.org.

-“Benevity Content” means any and all written, electronic, or other tangible or intangible materials, items and Content provided by Benevity, whether on its own behalf or on behalf of a Foundation, Participating Business or Donor, which may be created and provided by or accessible through the Benevity Platform, and includes without limitation, the Spark Solution and the Eligible Charity Database.
+“Benevity Content” means any and all written, electronic, or other tangible or intangible materials, items and Content provided by Benevity, whether on its own behalf or on behalf of a Foundation, Participating Business or Donor, which may be created and provided by or accessible through the Benevity Platform, and includes without limitation, the Benevity Solutions and the Eligible Cause Database.

 “Benevity Platform” means any proprietary software product, hosted ASP service, application programming interface or other service provided by Benevity for the benefit and use by Participating Businesses and Foundations, including without limitation, Benevity Solutions and the Benevity Content.

 “Benevity Solutions” means the Software-as-a-Service products developed by Benevity or Benevity’s Application Programming Interfaces (“APIs”) that are utilized by Participating Businesses from time to time, including those for employee giving, grant-making and volunteering or other embedded giving programs which also utilize the Benevity Platform.

 “Confidential Information” means, with respect to any party, all information related to any aspect of such party that is either non-public, confidential, secret or proprietary material or information of such party, whether in verbal, graphic, electronic, written or other form, and which is disclosed to or obtained by the other party in connection with this Agreement.